 - It doesnt help when the Pyro does get something useful for competitive play, its hated by a portion of the community for being overpowered (Degreasernote , Axtinguishernote , Reserve Shooternote , and Phlogistinatornote ), but when its nerfed, the other portion of the community then complain that the class is useless.
 This has made the Pyro class a roller coaster in terms of balancing for years.

 - The Sniper gets a lot of heat, because he's the long-range class in a game where the vast majority of combat occurs at low-mid range.
 This means that your interactions with a Sniper on the enemy team will consist of either him seeing you and shooting you, or you seeing him, you firing a few futile shots from your Short-Range Shotgun, and him shooting you.
-(Or you seeing him and hiding like a bitch.)
+(Or you seeing him and bolted immediately to cover.)
 Worse, since Snipers usually stay a good distance from the frontlines (bar things like Huntsman/Jarate Snipers), the time you'll most likely notice the Snipers on your team is when you check the class count and realize that your team has five Snipers on it.
 This leads to Snipers being stereotyped as lone-wolf, aimbotting, KDR-checking children birthed from the deepest recesses of Modern Warfare... which is, ironically, pretty much the opposite of his canon characterization.
 Sometimes.